Essential Books for Art Historians (and Lovers)

-I like a good listicle, and this month I have decided to write about some of the most important art-related books you should read.
+I like a good listicle, so this month I decided to write about some of the most important art-related books you should read.
 Written in the previous century, they have been massively influential for artists, art historians, and art theorists.
 Some of them have been almost prophetic and feel relevant to this day.

-1. Marshall McLuhan, The Medium is the Message (1967)
+1. Marshall McLuhan, The Medium is the Message, 1967

-2. Walter Benjamin, The Work of Art in the Age of Mechanical Reproduction (1936)
+2. Walter Benjamin, The Work of Art in the Age of Mechanical Reproduction, 1936

-This book laid idle on my shelf for many years before I finally picked it up.
+The Work of Art in the Age of Mechanical Reproduction by Walter Benjamin laid idle on my shelf for many years before I finally picked it up.
 I was glad when I finally did because it is one of the most important works of cultural theory ever written and it still seems prophetic.
 It explains how in the age of mass media, audiences can see a work of art repeatedly.
-It explores what implications of this are, namely the lack of so-called aura.
+It explores what the implications of this are, namely the lack of so-called aura.
 The work is taken out of tradition, its original surroundings.
 It suddenly can be experienced from the comfort of our sofa but is then automatically stripped out of its uniqueness, replaced with a social and political significance.

-3. John Berger, Ways of Seeing (1972)
+3. John Berger, Ways of Seeing, 1972

-4. Susan Sontag, On Photography (1977)
+4. Susan Sontag, On Photography, 1977

-5. Ernst Gombrich, The Story of Art (1950)
+5. Ernst Gombrich, The Story of Art, 1950

-It is considered to be a classic introduction to art history, sold in millions of copies.
-It does not, however, tell the ultimate history of art, but its Eurocentric version, stripped of women artists (the only exception is Kathe Kollwitz).
-It is perfect if you are a complete beginner and want to learn about artists and movements that have been considered as the art historical canon.
+The Story of Art by Ernst Gombrich is considered to be a classic introduction to art history that has sold millions of copies.
+It does not, however, tell the ultimate history of art, but its Eurocentric version, stripped of women artists (the only exception is Käthe Kollwitz).
+It is perfect if you are a complete beginner and want to learn about artists and movements that are considered the art historical canon.
 I would only recommend reading it if from the outset you involve some critical thinking, followed up with books like The New Art History: A Critical Introduction or 50 Women Artists You Should Know.